sevenval/devops-patterns/README.md

 # Deployment patterns for Docker

 A template pattern to build, deploy and manage applications in Docker environments in a light and transparent way.
+All environment which have a programmatical interface can be used, e.g. Rancher or AWS.

+## Requirements

+GNU Make, Docker, Docker-compose

 It uses Make, Docker and Docker-compose to abstract the specific commands for managing the application.
 Except for the above mentioned programs no other